walterpak-canada/job-request-system/README.md

 4. Since Claude is prepared as an expert of ReactJS, TypeScript, and Tailwind CSS, around 350+ lines of React code are generated in a minute.
 5. The result is copied into [App.tsx](./src/App.tsx).
 6. A few issues are found and fixed before the application runs properly.
 Please refer to the next section [Lessons learned](#lessons-learned) for details.
+7. The web application is deployed as GitHub page at [here](https://walterpak-canada.github.io/job-request-system)

 # Lessons learned